myhre062/heart-disease-analysis/README.md

 ## Limitations
 1. The dataset may not capture all relevant variables contributing to coronary heart disease risk.
 2. It's common knowledge that people with diabetes are twice as likely to have heart disease.
 (Check out [Diabetes and Your Heart](https://www.cdc.gov/diabetes/library/features/diabetes-and-heart.html#:~:text=If%20you%20have%20diabetes%2C%20you,are%20to%20have%20heart%20disease.) for more info.)
 Since our population for diabetes is so low we would have liked a higher population of diabetics in this data set to have more confidence in our analysis.
+3. Due to limited age selected from our data population, the analysis is unable to examine causes for the decrease of Stroke, Hyp within the age range of 61 -70 compared to 51-60.

 ## Conclusion